 Q: WHAT ABOUT SCHOOL LIAISON OFFICERS?

 A case in point is the Parkland Attack, where a school liaison officer, Deputy Scott Peterson, was present, but due to confusion and cowardice, did not enter the building where the shooting was occurring.
 No officer entered the building until about eleven minutes after the first shots were fired, some five minutes after the suspect abandoned his weapon and escaped.
+This was due in part to Peterson’s radio order not to approach the building.
 Obviously, a part of the problem in that incident is the high school campus has at least 12 separate buildings, radio communications were hampered due to long-known and unaddressed equipment issues, available security video was on a 20 minute delay (unknown to most first responders) and the usual fog of war confusion was present.

 The duties of these officers do not include continuously monitoring entryways, and it wouldn’t matter if they did; schools have far too many to cover, even if a school is housed in only a single building.
 In addition, officers can’t be at most extra-curricular activities, which usually occur after school hours.
 After eight hours a day, they’re on overtime, and have to make choices about when and where they’ll be present.